skanderboudawara/TunisairAlert/README.md

 This repository contains the data pipeline and analysis to generate a daily key performance indicator report on Tunisair flight delays.

+## Report Overview

-The generated report target to illustrate the following:
+The generated report includes:

 - The count of departure delays that Tunisair has made
 - The min, max, and average delays for departures and arrival (in minutes)
 - A bar chart to compare performance between Tunisair, Nouvelair, Airfrance (& Transavia)
-- The report will be published daily at 9 a.m _Europe/Paris timezone_ on the Twitter account [@Tunisairalert](https://twitter.com/Tunisairalert)
+- The report will be published daily at 9 a.m Europe/Paris timezone on the Twitter account [@Tunisairalert](https://twitter.com/Tunisairalert)

 ![Tunisair alert report Preview](https://i.ibb.co/n0sgBB4/01-08-2022-report.png)